MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-firefox-extenstion-get-started.md

   - To test, try to save the file to a network share.
   - Expected Result: A DLP toast notification showing that this action is not allowed when the file is open.

-### Use the Alerts Management Dashboard to viewing Firefox DLP alerts
+### Use the Alerts Management Dashboard to view Firefox DLP alerts

 1. Open the **Data loss prevention** page in the <a href="https://go.microsoft.com/fwlink/p/?linkid=2077149" target="_blank">Microsoft Purview compliance portal</a> and select **Alerts**.